romkey/circremote/README.md

 - [Testing](doc/testing.md)
 - [FAQ](doc/faq.md)

+## Rough Edges

+There are still some rough edges in dealing with program termination and resuming `code.py` (the "double exit" mode).
+Programs can continue running indefinitely, which may or may not be desired.
+Many commands are untested because I either don't have the hardware or haven't had the time to get to them.

 ## Getting Help

 If you run into problems, first - if you're using Microsoft Windows, this is currently unsupported and we cannot help you.